userfrosting/learn/pages/11.cli/01.commands/docs.md

 The `test` command is used to execute [PHPUnit](https://phpunit.de/) tests.

 Tests from a specific sprinkle can optionally be run using the 'testscope' argument (eg. `php bakery test SprinkleName`).
-A specific test class can also be run using the testscope argument (eg. `php bakery test 'UserFrosting\Sprinkle\SprinkleName\Tests\TestClass'`), as a specific test method (eg. `php bakery test 'UserFrosting\Sprinkle\SprinkleName\Tests\TestClass::method'`).
+This argument can also run a specific test class (eg. `php bakery test 'UserFrosting\Sprinkle\SprinkleName\Tests\TestClass'`) or a specific test method (eg. `php bakery test 'UserFrosting\Sprinkle\SprinkleName\Tests\TestClass::method'`).

 See the [Automated Testing](/testing) section for more information.